How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 Full Truckload to Intermodal

-Converting your highway freight to the rail is the first and most obvious option.
+Converting your truckload freight to the rail is the first and most obvious option.

 There are no hard-and-fast rules to determine which lanes are good candidates for conversion, but there are some basic guidelines.

-If the lane currently ships in a 53’ dry van, is at least 700 miles in length and has origin and destination points that are within ~100 miles of intermodal rail facilities (which are in almost every metro area), it’s worth getting a rate.
+If the lane currently ships in a 53’ dry van, is at least 700 miles in length and has origin and destination points that are within ~100 miles of intermodal rail facilities (which are in almost every metro area), it’s worth getting an intermodal rate.

-When comparing intermodal rates to your current truckload rates, keep in mind that truckload pricing will likely look much different in a few quarters when the market peaks.
-Model in 10%-20% rate increases and see how the two modes stack up.
+When comparing intermodal rates to your current truckload rates, keep in mind that truckload pricing can change quickly in a matter of months or weeks as inflation ramps up and the market tightens.
+Model in 10%-20% rate increases to give yourself a rough idea of how the two modes will stack up.

 Truckload rates may or may not spike that high, but it will at least give you an idea of what is possible and help you put a strategy in place.

-If you identify lanes that can convert to the rail, it’s important to understand the few key differences between the two modes — such as transit expectations, blocking and bracing, and accessorial norms.
+If you identify lanes that can convert to the rail, it’s important to understand the key differences between the two modes such as transit expectations, blocking and bracing, and accessorial norms.

 Knowing the basics will help you avoid operational hiccups — learn the 4 things every shipper should know about converting TL freight to intermodal.